GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

 - For solving the frictional contact, we define a Lagrangian contact solver, called here ``lagrangiancontact``.
 In this solver, we specify ``targetRegions`` that includes both the continuum region ``Region`` and the discontinuum region ``Fracture``  where the solver is applied to couple rock and fracture deformation.
 The contact constitutive law used for the fracture elements is named ``fractureMaterial``,  and defined later in the ``Constitutive`` section.

 - Rock deformations are handled by a solid mechanics solver ``SolidMechanics_LagrangianFEM``.
-This solid mechanics solver (see :ref:`SolidMechanics_LagrangianFEM`) is based on the Lagrangian finite element formulation.
+This solid mechanics solver (see :ref:`SolidMechanicsLagrangianFEM`) is based on the Lagrangian finite element formulation.
 The problem is run as ``QuasiStatic`` without considering inertial effects.
 The computational domain is discretized by ``FE1``, which is defined in the ``NumericalMethods`` section.
 The solid material is named ``rock``, and its mechanical properties are specified later in the ``Constitutive`` section.

 - The solver ``SurfaceGenerator`` defines the fracture region and rock toughness.